dakaidan/RIMPiler/README.md

 # RIMPiler

-A compiler for the RIMP programming language.
+A compiler for the rimp programming language.

 ## Core Aims

-- [ ] Implement a compiler for RIMP to RSSA
+- [ ] Implement a compiler for rimp to RSSA
 - [ ] Implement code generation for RSSA to PISA
 - [ ] Implement optimisations in RSSA
-- [ ] Implement array support in RIMP
+- [ ] Implement array support in rimp

 ## Stretch Goals